Table of Contents

-When I arrived to the slopes I have been greeted by Vladimir – the ski instructor who as intended to keep an eye on Raphael, as Raphael was busy trying to connect with Mother Nature and voices in his head I decided to go white crazy on fresh snow.
+When I arrived at the slopes I have been greeted by Vladimir – the ski instructor who as intended to keep an eye on Raphael.
+As Raphael was busy trying to connect with Mother Nature and voices in his head I decided to go white crazy on fresh snow.

-Actually it came out pretty well as Vladimir told me a lot of interesting stuff about region, about two cultures Finnish and Russian mixing together etc etc
+Actually, it came out pretty well as Vladimir told me a lot of interesting stuff about the region, about two cultures Finnish and Russian mixing together etc etc

-After that there was a well deserved spa time in Holiday Club Salla in Revontuli Hotel.
+After that, there was a well-deserved spa time in Holiday Club Salla in Revontuli Hotel.
 There is nothing better than relaxing and heating up my mussels and bones after a hard day of skiing.
-Oh and nice dinner and glass of wine comes as a cherry on the cake.
+Oh, and a nice dinner and glass of wine come as a cherry on the cake.

-Salla in the middle of nowhere is one of very few places I would return to, generally Finland charmed me up and I will be more than happy to visit this country again and Salla will always be on my radar.
+Salla in the middle of nowhere is one of the very few places I would return to, generally, Finland charmed me up and I will be more than happy to visit this country again and Salla will always be on my radar.

 Disclaimer: This article was brought to you in collaboration with Visit Salla.
 Having said that, all thoughts, opinions and observations are my own.
 I’m way too sassy to be told what to write.